 6) Applicant must confirm in writing by marking a checkbox that they have received their advisor’s approval for the travel

 7) Supporting documents showing that you will be presenting at this conference (e.g. acceptance letter/email, program, abstract etc.)

-The application will be available here from September 16 through November 1, 2013.
+The application will be available here from September 15 through October 29, 2014.
 Beverly Sears Graduate Student Grants are competitive awards sponsored by the Graduate School that support the research, scholarship and creative work of graduate students from all departments.
 All funding is provided by private donations.
 Grants range from $100 to a maximum of $1,000 per proposal.
 Please be sure to review the Beverly Sears Graduate Student Grant Award Guidelines and the Tips for Writing Graduate Student Grant Proposals as you prepare your application package.
-The deadline for receipt of all materials is Friday, November 1, 2013 at 12:00 pm.
+The deadline for receipt of all materials is Wednesday, October 29, 2014 at 12:00 pm noon.

 You will need all three of these forms in order to complete the application correctly:

 Purpose: To provide grants of $300 to $1,000 for Ph.D. candidates doing field research in plant ecology in the Rocky Mountains or the Arctic and attending one of the specific universities listed below.Biography of John W. Marr

 - Research proposal of no more than 5 pages which includes: scientific goals, methods to be used, timetable and selected current literature citations